Light rail in Auckland: Cancellation

 But Auckland mayor Wayne Brown contended that the project could be built at a fraction of the cost of previous options, citing overseas projects such as the light rail network in the French city of Angers which cost just $53 million per kilometre, against the $375 million which he described as being the current cheapest option for the route.

 On 29 November 2023, under their 100-day plan, the National-led government undertook to stop central government work on the Auckland Light Rail project.
 However, Auckland Transport chief executive Dean Kimpton said light rail was still an option for the city – if above ground.
 Nevertheless, on 14 January 2024, Simeon Brown, Minister of Transport in the new National-led coalition government, instructed Auckland Light Rail Limited to immediately cease work on the project and take the necessary steps to wind up the company.
-Brown described the projected $29.2 million cost of the Light Rail project as unsustainable.
+Brown described the projected $15 to $29.2 billion cost of the Light Rail project as unsustainable.
 He also criticised the previous Labour government for spending NZ$228 million on the project over the past six years with little to show for it.
 Brown confirmed that the Government would continue work on the City Rail Link, which had been started the previous National Government.

 A cabinet paper revealed that the disestablishment of the Ministry of Transport's work on the project was estimated to cost millions of dollars spent over six months and would involve the disposal of property and land, and settling obligations, coming after an alleged $228m had already been spent on the project without a metre of track laid.

 The business case for the cancelled project was released in February 2024, showing that every dollar invested would have brought an economic benefit of $NZ2.40.